-Aareal's A3 deposit and issuer ratings reflect its baa3 BCA and Adjusted BCA; and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in an extremely low loss given failure and three notches of rating uplift.
+Aareal Bank AG (Aareal)'s A3 deposit and issuer ratings reflect its baa3 Baseline Credit Assessment (BCA) and Adjusted BCA; and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which indicates an extremely low loss given failure and results in three notches of rating uplift.
 Aareal's ratings do not benefit from government support uplift because of its small size in the context of the German banking sector.

-The assigned baa3 BCA reflects Aareal's resilient intrinsic financial strength, even in a difficult operating environment such as the one created by the coronavirus pandemic.
-The bank's strong capitalization largely mitigates its limited diversification benefits from other businesses and high asset risks, enabling the bank to cope with a deterioration in its asset quality.
+The assigned baa3 BCA reflects Aareal's resilient intrinsic financial strength, despite its exceptionally high focus on commercial real estate as a specialized lender to that sector.
+The bank's strong capitalization largely mitigates the limited diversification benefits from its other businesses and elevated asset risks, enabling the bank to cope with a deterioration in its asset quality.
 The BCA also reflects a sound track record of low through-the-cycle credit losses.
-Aareal's sound liquidity management and funding profile are additional risk mitigants.
+Aareal Bank's sound liquidity management and funding profile are additional risk mitigant.